bids-standard/bids-specification/src/02-common-principles.md

 Please note that a given label or index is distinct from the "prefix" it refers to.
 For example `sub-01` refers to the `sub` entity (a subject) with the label `01`.
-The `sub-` prefix is not part of the subject label, but must be included in file names (similarly to other key names).
+The `sub-` prefix is not part of the subject label, but must be included in file names (similarly to other entities).

 ## Uniform Resource Indicator